 - Ability and willingness to quickly learn and put to use new skills and knowledge brought about by rapidly changing information and/or technology;

 - Integrity, ingenuity and inventiveness in the performance of assigned tasks.

 Required Special Qualifications

-• Graduation from high school or possession of a GED;
+- Graduation from high school or possession of a GED; and

 Essential Physical Abilities

-• Sufficient clarity of speech and hearing or other communication capabilities, with or without reasonable accommodation, which permits the employee to communicate effectively in emergency situations;
+- Sufficient clarity of speech and hearing or other communication capabilities, with or without reasonable accommodation, which permits the employee to communicate effectively;

-• Sufficient vision or other powers of observation, with or without reasonable accommodation, which permits the employee to observe parking situations, traffic flow, and inmates activities; the ability to distinguish between shades of color and to monitor the City pool and all related facilities and stay abreast of all potentially dangerous situations and violations of pool rules;
+- Sufficient vision or other powers of observation, with or without reasonable accommodation, which permits the employee to distinguish between shades of color and to monitor the City pool and all related facilities and stay abreast of all potentially dangerous situations and violations of pool rules;

 - Sufficient manual dexterity with or without reasonable accommodation, which permits the employee to maintain all related clerical records and perform basic janitorial and pool maintenance activities;

 - Sufficient personal mobility and physical reflexes, with or without reasonable accommodation, which permits the employee to perform lifesaving activities, including rescuing swimmers from drowning administering first aid, and to climb ladders;

 - Ability to stand, walk, bend, crouch or stoop intermittently;

-• Ability to occasionally lift light objects less than 24 pounds and objects more than 25 pounds.
+- Ability to occasionally lift heavy objects weighing more than 25 pounds.